sanjaynaikwadi/kubernetes/AutoScaling/HPA/README.md

 Your cluster houm-host-devops-11-sg.k8s.local is ready
 ```

-### Lets Play
+### Lets Play with CPU scaling
-- Lets deploy the php app for testing
+- Lets deploy the php app for testing which will be scaled on base of cpu metrics
 ```
 $ kubectl run php-apache --image=k8s.gcr.io/hpa-example --requests=cpu=200m --expose --port=80
 service/php-apache created